ctcl-bregis/slag-python/README.md

 Unlike many other bots, there are no donations, premium or voting.

 ## Features
-Features are extended through the use of [Cogs](https://discordpy.readthedocs.io/en/v2.3.2/ext/commands/cogs.html).

 ### Logs
 There are three different logs that SLAG writes to